anly2178/Starshot/README.md

 * lightsails of any shape/geometry
 * different (and more realistic) beam profiles
 * stabilisation dynamics and diffractive lightsails as a subclass

+Also, the plotting function can be made more versatile, and saving and loading of sails can be implemented.
+These should not be difficult.

 ## References